bridgeyuwa/study-nexus/resources/markdown/about.md

 **Study Nexus** is your go-to resource for exploring colleges, universities, and academic programs worldwide.
 Our mission is to provide the most comprehensive, accurate, and unbiased information to help students find the perfect educational path.

-**Owned and operated by EduGlobal**, the leading educational technology company, Study Nexus is dedicated to empowering millions of students to make informed decisions about their education, careers, and future.
+**Owned and operated by Study Nexus Nigeria Ltd**, the leading educational technology company in Nigeria, Study Nexus is dedicated to empowering millions of students to make informed decisions about their education, careers, and future.
 We aim to be the bridge between students and their dream institutions.

 ## Explore and Connect